Take Me Home: The Asian Parent Conundrum

 Ok, so now I’ve found someone I rather like, how on earth do I introduce them to my family?

 Throughout my adolescence, I watched my peers glide through a variety of ‘meeting the parents’ scenarios with relative ease, all the while knowing that this would never quite work in my world.
 Rather, bringing someone home to meet my parents was something that used to fill me with a little uncertainty.
-As Muslims in the UK, we are often straddling two very different cultural identities each with contending views on love, sex and marriage.
-I spoke about the idea of reconciling this difference in the Modern Muslim Guide To Dating (Part 2).
+As Single Muslim in the UK, we are often straddling two very different cultural identities each with contending views on love, sex and marriage.
 Navigating your way through this part can be tricky enough, but adding family into the mix can often become a confusing and frustrating experience.
 With this in mind, I thought I’d share some of the lessons I learned along the way:

 Context Is Key

 I come from a very liberal Muslim household and, although my siblings and I were born in the UK, we have always respected our roots and the culture that my parents came from.
 This coupled with the fact that we had absolutely no precedent for dealing with boys, dating, or relationships generally meant that, in these matters, we deferred to the Pakistani way of doing things.
 As some of you may be aware, the Pakistani way of doing things basically consists of Jane Austen levels of propriety and a social separation of the sexes.
 In short, it’s time to dust off your petticoats and get out your wafty fans because we’re about to get Proper… capital P.